JavLuv/JavLuv/README.md

 Visual Studio 2022 is required to compile the editor from source.
 The Wix plugin is required to compile the installer.
 You can build the project by running build.bat in the root folder, after which the installer and zip will be copied to the /build folder.
 You can also open the solution in the /src folder and build using Visual Studio's IDE.

+## Additional Information

+If you want more information about all the features of JavLuv in detail, you can learn about all it on the [JavLuv Wiki](https://github.com/JavLuv/JavLuv/wiki).